sylefeb/Silice/projects/hdmi_test/README.md

 ```

 The controller forms the HDMI signal, which is output on the pins `gpdi_dp` and `gpdi_dn`.
 The HDMI protocol uses a 4 bits signal (RGBC: red, green, blue, pixel clock), but this signal is sent to the screen through two sets of pins (for a total of eight pins): four positive and four negative.
 The corresponding positive and negative bits form pairs, called *differential pairs*.
 This is done to strongly improve the signal quality and integrity.
 Thus, `gpdi_dp` encodes the signals on four bits and `gpdi_dn` are their negated counterpart: `gpdi_dn = ~gpdi_dp`.
+However, you might have noticed that `gpdi_dn` are not in the design!
+Why?
+It turns out there is a way to configure the pins so that the differential pair (and its negative side in particular) is done automatically.
+This is configured in the (pin configuration file)[../../frameworks/boards/ulx3s/ulx3s.lpf], in the case of the ULX3S asking for a `LVCMOS33D` pin type.

 Now we are ready to draw on screen!
 We enter an infinite loop, that computes `r`,`g`,`b` from `x`,`y`.
-If you have
-done GPU shaders in the past, this is very similar to a pixel shader in concept.
+If you have done GPU shaders in the past, this is very similar to a pixel shader in concept.

 The example draws simple red-green ramp along x/y as well as blue diagonals, with the following code: